prodigiousMind/blizzardwrap/README.md

 # blizzardwrap
-BlizzardWrap - is a CLI (command line interface) tool for encoding and decoding written in python3 and can be used for encoding or decoding in several formats. like URL,MorseCode,HTMLEntities,Binary,Hexadecimal,Hexcode,ROT,Base64,Base32,Base16,Base85,Binary2Hex,Hex2Binary encoding & decoding.
+BlizzardWrap - is a CLI (command line interface) tool for encoding and decoding written in python3 and can be used for encoding or decoding in several formats. like URL, MorseCode, Atbash, Vigenere Ciphere, PhoneCode, WigWag, ASCII,HTMLEntities, A1Z26, Binary, Hexadecimal, Hexcode, ROT, Base64, Base32, Base16, Base85, Binary2Hex, Hex2Binary encoding & decoding